geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Exchange_Online.md

 # Module 4 - Lab 4 - Exercise 1 - Review Key Features of Exchange Online

-Holly Dickson is Adatum’s Enterprise Administrator.
+Holly Spencer is Adatum’s Enterprise Administrator.
 She has recently deployed Microsoft 365 in a virtualized lab environment.
 Now that she has a tenant account set up, she has been asked to review the key administrative functions within Exchange Online, SharePoint Online, and Teams so that she becomes familiar with their functionality and can offer guidance to her IT team on how they can be used throughout Adatum.

 When Holly created her Microsoft 365 user account back in Lab 1, she assigned herself the Microsoft 365 Global Administrator role.
 Adatum’s CTO has requested that Holly review some of the basic administrative functions in Exchange Online related to mail flow and recipient management.
 Since the Global Administrator role includes the Exchange Online Administrator role, Holly can perform all the tasks in Exchange.